charmoniumQ/PROBE/docs/benchmark_suite/README.md

   Unfortunately, we do not know an efficient algorithm like ID for selecting this subset.
   We tried to algorithms: greedy, which picks one additional feature that decreases loss the most until it has $k$ features, and random, which selects a random $k$-sized subset.

+We use as features:

+- The number of \$x-syscalls made per walltime second, where \$x could be socket-related, file-related, reading-file-metadata, chmod, exec, clone, etc
+- The number of syscalls per walltime second
+- The amount of CPU time used per walltime second
+- A constant fixed-cost per-execution

-Like with benchmark minimization, we will use cross-validated RMSE errors and the number of features in each model to select the best.
+Like with benchmark minimization, we will use cross-validated RMSE errors in log of overhead ratio and the number of features in each model to select the best.

 # Results